InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Mobile In-App Consent APIs v1.0 Final.md

 * " **_CMP_** " or Consent Management Platform means a company that can read the to transmit information about which vendors and which purposes a user has consented to with vendors.
 The back end storage and retrieval components of a CMP is optional and also is not necessarily to be provided by the same company that surfaces the front end consent collection aspects of the CMP via a user interface to a user (although it can be the same).

-* " **_Purposes_** " mean the purposes for which a controller enabled by an online publisher is using personal data collected from,or received by a third party about an end user.
+* " **_Purposes_** " mean the purposes for which a controller enabled by an online publisher is using personal data collected from, or received by a third party about an end user.

-* " **_Vendor_** " means a third party that a publisher is using, directly or indirectly, in connection with surfacing content to its end users that either (1) accesses an end user?s device or browser; and/or (2) collects or receives personal data about the publisher?s end users.
+* " **_Vendor_** " means a third party that a publisher is using, directly or indirectly, in connection with surfacing content to its end users that either (1) accesses an end user's device or browser; and/or (2) collects or receives personal data about the publisher's end users.
 As such, a vendor need not be a controller.

 ## Scope of the document and definitions <a name="Scope"></a>